 On occasion, they’ll even bring me prizes.
 I’ll never forget the weekend I was home alone (husband away on a trip), and Miss Friday brought me not one, not two, not three, but FOUR DEAD BABY ‘POSSUMS.
 Gutted… on the living room floor.
 That was fun to clean up.
 I still get the heebie-jeebies just thinking about it.

-Here’s one of my dogs learning how to hunt, for reals.
+Here’s a dog learning how to hunt, for reals.

 Weimaraners get along with kids; on the condition they’re either raised together, or acclimated with one another the right way (carefully monitored when they first meet).
 I currently have two foster children: a two year old and a four year old.
 We have very specific house rules about appropriate and inappropriate kid/dog behaviors.
 Generally speaking, I don’t let my kids play with my dogs in an unsupervised setting; too many things can go wrong.
 But overall, everyone in my house gets along together really well.

 Miss Britta being really patient with toddlers.